sous-chefs/haproxy/README.md

 ### haproxy_lb

 Configure a part of haproxy (`frontend|backend|listen`).
 It is used in `manual` and `app_lb` recipes to configure default frontends and backends.
 Several common options can be set as attributes of the LWRP.
-Others can always be set with the `params` attribute.
+Others can always be set with the `parameters` attribute.
 For instance,

 ```ruby
 haproxy_lb 'rabbitmq' do